 15.2.
 Comparability - over time

 Since the 2021 EGR cycle, data transmitted to EGR, except the economic variables (see 5.
-Reference Period), included data for the same reference year.
+Reference Period), has included data for the same reference year.
 Before, the files sent for the (Y) EGR cycle were built according to (Y-1) data.

 15.3.
 Coherence - cross domain